Spamagnet/rpi-film-capture/parts/bolex-18-5/README.md

 It is a well-built projector and lends itself well to this project.

+All the models in this folder are released into the public domain under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
+See the `COPYING.txt` file for the full text of the license.

 ## Camera bracket
 The Bolex 18-5 has an adjustable lamp bracket.
 The `arducam-bracket.scad` part is designed to attach to the lamp bracket and hold an Arducam.
 See [part 2 of the build](http://rob.scottclan.cc/2017/07/telecine-project-part-2-camera-and-light/).